Uniswap/org-v1/src/pages/blog/04-uniswap-v2/index.md

 It is often the case that a series of transactions on Ethereum has a high upfront cost but ultimately a low net cost or is even net profitable by the end of the series. **Flash swaps** are incredibly useful because they **remove upfront capital requirements and unnecessary constraints on order-of-operations** for multi-step transactions that use Uniswap.

 One example is **arbitrage with no upfront capital**.
 Imagine a scenario where you can sell 200 DAI for 1 ETH on Uniswap and then sell that 1 ETH on Oasis for 220 DAI at a 20 DAI profit.
-But, unfortunately, you don&#39;t have any DAI in your wallet.
+But, unfortunately, you don't have any DAI in your wallet.

 ![](no_capital.gif)